 3. Better Functionality and Ergonomics

 Another important advantage of secondary molding is that it enables multi-material integration.
 Soft rubberized grips can, for example, be molded on top of hard plastic handles to enhance comfort and usability.
-In medical appliances, secondary molding guarantees that these tools are safe to handle but also efficient, in this particular case, dual-material injection reduces the stress between the plunger and barrel during lancing procedures.
+In medical appliances, secondary molding guarantees that these tools are safe to handle but also efficient; in this particular case, dual-material injection reduces the stress between the plunger and barrel during lancing procedures.
 Functionality is simply improved by designing parts with a combination of materials.

 4. Protection of Sensitive Components

-Sensitive components, like microchips, sensors and wiring in industries such as electronics and aerospace, need protection from dust, moisture and vibrations.
+Sensitive components, like microchips, sensors, and wiring in industries such as electronics and aerospace, need protection from dust, moisture, and vibrations.
 Secondary molding provides a solution through encapsulation techniques, ensuring that delicate parts are shielded from external damage.
 This not only enhances reliability but also extends the operational lifespan of critical devices.

 Techniques Used in Secondary Molding

-Over molding is when one material is molded onto another base material and it is one of the most popular types of secondary molding in plastics.
+Overmolding is when one material is molded onto another base material, and it is one of the most popular types of secondary molding in plastics.

 - Applications: Soft grips on toothbrushes, anti-slip handles on power tools, and automotive parts that require vibration resistance.